ICSA Cookery Schools are selected and ‘Accredited’ for their consistent quality teaching standards and cookery facilities.

 What one essential kitchen tip/subject would you share as a ‘need to know’ for any level of aspiring kitchen gourmand?

 Be a sponge!
-I used to tell all my college students if you want too within cooking you can learn something new every day ask questions be annoying ask why?
-Research new ideas and give it a go if it works it works if it doesn’t laugh it off and go again.
+I used to tell all my college students if you want to, within cooking, you can learn something new every day.
+Make sure to ask questions, be annoying and always ask why?
+Research new ideas and give it a go if it works it works, if it doesn’t, laugh it off and go again.

 ICSA: What does it mean to you to be a member